Lumenaza raises €6.5M Series B from First Imagine and Tom Wolf

 We believe that Lumenaza has a bright future and is, definitely, a smart green startup you should know.
 Congratulations to Founder CEO Christian Chudoba and his co-founders and investors as well as our sponsors, it’s time to celebrate fundraising progress.

-Tags: Alexander Starchenko, Berlin, Christian Chudoba, Crispin Leick, Ecosummit Zoom 21 April 2021, Ecosummit Zoom 3 November 2020, EnBW New Ventures, Energy as a service, Energy Communities, Family Office, First Imagine, Future Energy Ventures, Greencom Networks, IBB Ventures, Lumenaza, RIB Software, Schneider Electric, Series B, Smart Green Energy, Smart Green Mobility, Smart Green Startup, Smart Green Utility, Software as a service, Tom Wolf
+Tags: Alexander Starchenko, Berlin, Christian Chudoba, Cleantech VC, Crispin Leick, Ecosummit Zoom 21 April 2021, Ecosummit Zoom 3 November 2020, EnBW New Ventures, Energy as a service, Energy Communities, Family Office, First Imagine, Future Energy Ventures, Greencom Networks, IBB Ventures, Lumenaza, RIB Software, Schneider Electric, Series B, Smart Green Energy, Smart Green Mobility, Smart Green Startup, Smart Green Utility, Software as a service, Tom Wolf